 While Dad’s business success is inspiring, the legacy I cherish most – the inheritance that means more than any possession – is the example of my father and mother’s lives.

-To read more stories of my mom and our family, check out my newest book A Quiet Strength: The Life and Legacy of Jeannette M. Cathy on March 10th.
+To read more stories of my mom and our family, check out my newest book A Quiet Strength: The Life and Legacy of Jeannette M. Cathy and this Impact 360 Podcast episode.